cybozu-go/moco/docs/design.md

   - `ConfigMap` to store cluster configuration.
   - `ServiceAccount`, `Role` and `RoleBinding` to allow Pods to access resources.

+Read [reconcile.md](reconcile.md) on how MOCO reconciles the StatefulSet.

 #### How to implement the initialization of MySQL pods with avoiding unnecessary restart at the operator update

 When initializing MySQL pods, the following procedures should be executed in their init containers.